-Course Project.
 There will be one individual course project.
-The project may be, at the option of the student, 1) a term paper on a topic selected by the student from the list provided in the instructions for the course project, OR, 2) a hypothetical financial plan (open the links included in the instructions for the course project unde the Orientation Module for specific instructions and details on requirements, sample format, etc).

-If you elect to do a term paper, it must be at least five FULL pages long (not including cover page and works cited page), double-spaced, in font no larger than 12pt, and must include the pros and cons and personal conclusion on the topic discussed.
+The project may be, at the option of the student, 1) a term paper on a topic selected by the student from the list provided in the ABOVE Canvas link OR, 2) a hypothetical financial plan (open these two links for specific instructions and details on requirements, sample format, etc. If you elect to do a term paper, it must be at least five FULL pages long (not including cover page and works cited page), double-spaced, in font no larger than 12pt, and must include the pros and cons and personal conclusion on the topic discussed.
 Paper format may be MLA or APA.
 Works cited page is required, and it is worth 10% of the paper grade.
 The term paper OR financial plan must be submitted through Canvas (in Excel, Word or PDF format, attached to an email to me) no later than the due date specified in the Assignments link.
 Late term papers or hypothetical financial plans will be penalized 10% for each day late (including weekend days), and none will be accepted after the final exam date.